ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 another Connection.

-Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote endpoint.
+Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified Remote Endpoint.
 The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling Initiate(); note that any data marked `Safely Replayable` that is sent while the Connection is being established may be sent multiple times or on multiple candidates.